music performance ensembles

 an operatic show and a music theatre show.
 Music theatre shows are performed in collaboration

-with the SBU Theatre Department.
+with the SBU Theatre program.

 - Brass Ensembles — SBU offers various brass groups in both the fall and spring semesters.
 Available

 ensembles include Brass Choir, Brass Quintet, Trumpet Quartet, Trombone Quartet, and